How long does a trade mark registration last?

 View full profileRelated articles

-Trade mark registration: How to register a trademark in Australia and protect your business
+How to register a trade mark in Australia